cozy/create-cozy-app/packages/babel-preset-cozy-app/README.md

 #### Plugins:

 - [`transform-object-rest-spread`](http://babeljs.io/docs/plugins/transform-object-rest-spread/) to transform rest properties for object destructuring assignment and spread properties for object literals.
-The `useBuiltIns` options is enable to directly use `Object.assign` considered as available or polyilled.
+The `useBuiltIns` options is enable to directly use `Object.assign` considered as available or polyfilled.

 - [`transform-class-properties`](https://babeljs.io/docs/plugins/transform-class-properties/) to transform class attributes and methods with auto-binding to the class instance and no constructor needed.